ameera-helal/MyRecipes/README.md

 3) you can search by Recipe name in search bar
 # Permissions

-1)internet access
+1) internet access
-2)check network state
+2) check network state

 # Libraries
 1) Retrofit2 >> to Fetch data from Api